Nordic Aortic Valve Intervention - NOTION

 - Effective orifice area at 5 years: 1.66 vs. 1.23 cm2, MG: 8.2 vs. 13.7 mm Hg, both p < 0.001

-The results of this trial indicate that among patients with severe degenerative aortic stenosis with mostly low STS PROM scores, TAVR with the first-generation CoreValve self-expanding prosthesis results in similar 1-year clinical outcomes as SAVR.
+The results of this trial indicate that among patients with severe degenerative aortic stenosis and lower STS PROM scores (median 3%), TAVR with the first-generation CoreValve self-expanding prosthesis results in similar 1-year clinical outcomes as SAVR.
 Stroke risk was similar as well.
 SAVR resulted in more bleeding complications and atrial fibrillation, while TAVR patients had more aortic regurgitation, less symptomatic benefit, and a higher need for a permanent pacemaker.

-At 5 years, rates of death, MI, and stroke were comparable between patients undergoing TAVR and SAVR, although in patients with STS ≥4, the results seemed to favor SAVR.
-The latter observation is counter to the results of the intermediate-risk TAVR trials (PARTNER 2A and SURTAVI), and may be a chance finding.
+At 5 years, rates of death, MI, and stroke were comparable between patients undergoing TAVR and SAVR.
 Hemodynamic performance of even the first-generation valve appears to be superior to SAVR, although paravalvular leak rates were higher with TAVR, and aortic reintervention rates were higher.

 Currently, in the United States, TAVR is approved for intermediate- and high-risk (STS PROM ≥3%) and inoperable patients only.
-Although this trial is relatively small, the results are fairly interesting since patients enrolled were predominantly low-risk (STS <3%).
-Thus, at a broad level, both strategies appear to perform similarly, even in low-risk patients.
+Although this trial is relatively small, the results are fairly interesting since patients enrolled were predominantly low-risk (STS <4%; median 3%).
+Thus, at a broad level, both strategies appear to perform similarly, even in lower-risk patients.
 However, patients in the TAVR arm had higher aortic regurgitation and permanent pacemaker requirements; the latter is associated with worse long-term mortality.
 Also, nearly 80% of screened patients in this trial were excluded; the overall generalizability is thus unclear (although this was meant to be an all-comers trial).
-Trials with contemporary TAVR devices in low-risk populations are expected to report 2-year results soon and will help further inform the field on this important issue.
+Trials with contemporary TAVR devices in true low-risk populations are expected to report 2-year results soon and will help further inform the field on this important issue.